top of page

 Let North Dakota farm girl Jenny Johnson introduce you to the wheat kernel and explain who it's grown, marketed and made into delicious, nutritious food.
 Activities include identifying parts of the wheat kernel and plant, unscrambling terms, crossing out letters to reveal good things about wheat, a crossword puzzle, and recipe.

-Easy Wheat Activities
+Hands-On Wheat Activities

 Looking for a couple of easy hands-on activities great for kids of all ages?
 Here's a couple quick, fun, and sometimes messy wheat related activities.